 Would you like to train in the Story Massage Programme?

-You will learn how to share the ten Story Massage strokes and adapt familiar stories, and maybe even create some sensory stories of your own.
-Ideal for teachers, parents, well-being coaches, therapists, SEN staff, support staff, Early Years practitioners, those working with people with additional needs, everyone with an interest in sharing positive touch activities with adults or children.
-All the information is here: Story Massage Training
+The online course is ideal for teachers, parents, well-being coaches, therapists, SEN staff, support staff, Early Years practitioners, those working with people with additional needs, everyone with an interest in sharing positive touch activities with adults or children.
+All the information is here: Story Massage Online Training